rootisgod/rootisgod/_posts/2020/2020-10-25-Azure-Application_Insights.md

 {% include azure_app_insights.js %}
 {% include header.md %}

-So, hosting a site on Jekyll and Azure Static Blob storage has one major problem (okay, two big problems, there is no way to easily add a comments section either!), but I can't really get any metrics on who visited the site as there really aren't any logs to parse.
-So, I decided to look at what I could quickly do to see what is going on.
+So, hosting a site on Jekyll and Azure Static Blob storage has one major problem (okay, two big problems, there is no way to easily add a comments section!), but I can't really get any metrics on who visited the site as there is no server backend to record any visits.
+So, I decided to look at what could be done to get some analytics.

 # Azure Application Insights

-The simplest and most straightforward solution is Azure Application Insights.
-Now, I don't have much experience of hosting anything so this is very new to me, but I was startled at how easy this was to add to my site.
-This description shows the steps involved.
+The simplest and most straightforward solution is to use Azure Application Insights.
+Now, I don't have much experience of hosting anything so this is very new to me, but I was startled at how easy this was to add to the site.
+The steps below show how to set this up.

 For clarity this is how Application Insights is described on the azure website.

 ![](/assets/images/2020/Azure-Application-Insights/005.png)

-So, it is saying we create a resource and then get a special key to use on our site to monitor it.
-Because our site is just a static HTML page we can't use the server-side SDKs and so, we fall back to Javascript on the pages we host - https://docs.microsoft.com/en-us/azure/azure-monitor/app/javascript#snippet-based-setup.
-But, there some pre-reqs first.
+So, it is saying we create a resource and then reference a special key on our site to monitor connections.
+Because our site is just a static HTML page we can't use the server-side SDKs and so, we fall back to Javascript on the pages we host - [https://docs.microsoft.com/en-us/azure/azure-monitor/app/javascript#snippet-based-setup](https://docs.microsoft.com/en-us/azure/azure-monitor/app/javascript#snippet-based-setup).

+But, there are some pre-reqs first to setting up an Application Insights solution.

 ## Prereqs

-We need to create a Log Analytics Workspace to hold the metrics we collect and let us query it.
-So, create one first from the Azure Portal, using the defaults and in the same region as your Static Site enabled blob storage.
+We need to first create a Log Analytics Workspace to hold the metrics we collect, this will also let us query this data.
+So, we create one first from the Azure Portal, using the defaults and placing it in the same region as your Static Site enabled blob storage.

 ![](/assets/images/2020/Azure-Application-Insights/010.png)